cllmll/aci-model-viewer/README.md

 4. Open a tab and browse to the "dtree" folder and load "d3treeDyn1.html"

-5. Vaidate login details and click submit, the app should login to the APIC.
+5. Validate login details and click submit, the app should login to the APIC.

 Author
 ======